 In 2010, an explosion on BP’s Deepwater Horizon caused an oil well to leak for months.
 Two hundred and five million gallons of oil spilled into the Gulf of Mexico.
 Hundreds of tons of methane, and millions of gallons of dangerous dispersants (to break the oil into smaller pieces) also infected the Gulf.
 Only about 25 percent has been cleaned up so far.
 So… 150 million gallons of oil still remain in the Gulf.
 We can’t even begin to understand what effect it has had on nature yet, but it has already been catastrophic for several species and almost an entire coastline.

 Unfortunately, the solution to these problems is not something you or I can change alone, but something ALL people must commit to changing together.
 We need to get loud enough to be HEARD.
 Most of our pollution problems stem from our existing infrastructure.
 It would take a historic and massive overhaul of everything to get to where we need to be.
 Fossil fuel companies have woven themselves into the fabric of our entire political process to stop that change from ever happening.
 There simply is little monetary incentive to clean the environment or do the right thing under our current infrastructure and laws.
 Trillions are spent worldwide on creating tools of death.
 Perhaps, we could use some of that money for innovation and solutions to fix our planet before we all perish as a result of our actions.
 Massive coordinated global efforts to reduce waste and dangerous pollutants, eliminate fossil fuels and force industries to move towards completely clean and renewable energies could be a start.
 Holding companies financially responsible for their actions and overseeing cleanups in a quick and efficient matter could help.
 A race for clean technologies and fuel, similar to the “Race to Space”, wouldn’t hurt.
 Currently the only people that could accomplish these things are the people we elect.
 I follow politics closely, especially as it pertains to the environment.
 If you have followed this election, it’s all walls, Muslims, emails, tax returns, racism, etc. You have heard almost no mention of any of the problems I have outlined.
 That is the problem!!!
 How can we change something we aren’t even talking about?
 Until we ALL demand that change needs to happen, no one in politics will intercede… ever!
-They all stand to gain a lot financially from corporations, for looking the other way when it comes to the environment.
+They all stand to gain a lot financially, from corporations looking the other way when it comes to the environment.
 It will be business as usual.
 Nature steamrolled by money.
 If you don’t believe me, ask anyone at the Standing Rock Sioux Reservation.